MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/customize/shortcuts.md

    :::image type="content" source="../media/experiments-custom-keyboard-shortcuts-select-action.msft.png" alt-text="Select the action to customize from the Shortcuts page in Settings." lightbox="../media/experiments-custom-keyboard-shortcuts-select-action.msft.png":::

-1. To bind the shortcut keys to the action, ensure the textbox next to the action has focus, and then use the keyboard to select the shortcut keys.
+1. To bind the shortcut keys to the action, ensure the text box next to the action has focus, and then use the keyboard to select the shortcut keys.

-1. To bind more than one shortcut combination to an action, select **Add a shortcut**, make sure the textbox next to the action has focus, and then use the keyboard to select the shortcut keys.
+1. To bind more than one shortcut combination to an action, select **Add a shortcut**, make sure the text box next to the action has focus, and then use the keyboard to select the shortcut keys.

    :::image type="content" source="../media/experiments-custom-keyboard-shortcuts-enter-key.msft.png" alt-text="Select the keys you want to assign to the action." lightbox="../media/experiments-custom-keyboard-shortcuts-enter-key.msft.png":::